KimTan021/bubble_data_extractor/README.md

 ```bash
 mkdir [folder name]
 ```
-2. After that, you can now clone the app in the remote repository on github (https://github.com/KimTan021/spm_api) and type the command in the image on the terminal.
+2. After that, you can now clone the app in the remote repository on github (https://github.com/KimTan021/spm_api) and run the command below in the terminal.
 ```bash
 git clone https://github.com/KimTan021/bubble_data_extractor.git
 ```